Skip to main content

 Groups of commands are comprised of buttons and other controls

-What things can you do with Excel?
+What can you do with Excel?

-Using spreadsheets is usually a three-step process:
+Using spreadsheets typically follows a three-step process:

 Enter data